micro-os-plus/micro-test-plus-xpack/tests/platform-qemu-mps2-an386/README.md

 Support files for building application to run on the "QEMU mps2-an386" emulated board.

-Apart from the CMake and meson configurations, there are only a few files, with minimal content:
+A few files, with minimal content, are added:

 - `include/micro-os-plus/config.h`
 - `include/micro-os-plus/platform.h`
-- `src/initialize-hardware.cpp`
-- `src/interrupt-handlers.cpp`